cenfun/vitest-monocart-coverage/README.md

 ## Changelog

+- 2.0.0
+    - (Breaking) updated for vitest v2

 - 1.1.1
     - (Breaking) rename customProviderOptions to coverageReportOptions, and supports string as a config path
     - supports istanbul data